A guide to the high-capacity smart battery storage brAIn by FUERGY

 1. The capacity of the storage is not fully used

-As it was earlier mentioned, less than two-thirds of the capacity of basic battery storage is usually being used.
-Having one-third of the capacity unengaged means that the payback period of the battery storage unnecessarily extends.
-The battery storage brAIn is able to perform multiple tasks and uses its capacity to the absolute maximum.
-This is why the payback period for brAIn storage alone is now less than two years and for brAIn paired with PV system it is less than four years.
+As mentioned above, less than two-thirds of the capacity of basic battery storage is typically used.
+A situation with one-third of the capacity unengaged means that the payback period of the battery storage is unnecessarily extended.
+The brAIn battery storage is able to perform multiple tasks and uses its capacity to the absolute maximum.
+This is why the payback period for the brAIn storage alone can be as short as two years and for the brAIn paired with a solar panel system, as short as four years.

 2. Usable storage capacity rapidly decreases

-The storage system must be handled with utmost care.
+The storage system must be handled with the utmost care.
 This is the only way to guarantee its long life.
-For this still relatively expensive technology, it is one of the non-negligible parameters.
-Each type of battery has its own technical specifications and requirements, and its usable capacity naturally decreases over time.
-For the batteries we use in the battery storage brAIn, the capacity decreases approximately by 1.5 percent each year.
-In case of incorrect charging and discharging, the capacity can decrease by 30 percent year-on-year, which significantly degrades the storage and, in many cases, it will not even "live" long enough to pay back the investment costs.
+For this still relatively expensive technology, it is a non-negligible parameter.
+Each type of battery has its own technical specifications and requirements, with a usable capacity that naturally decreases over time.
+For the batteries we use in the brAIn, capacity decreases approximately by 1.5 percent each year.
+In case of improper charging and discharging, capacity can decrease by 30 percent year-on-year, which significantly degrades the unit and, in many cases, it will not even "live" long enough to pay back the investment costs.

 3. The batteries will simply burn out

-The most drastic scenario of improper battery storage management is its burnout.
+The most drastic scenario for improper battery storage management is its burnout.
 Similar to the rapid reduction of usable storage capacity, the financial loss in such a case is huge.
 In our brAIn systems, we only use batteries with TÜV certification based on LiFePO4 technology, where there is only a minimal threat to life.
-In the event of a malfunction, LiFePO4 batteries start to smoke but do not catch fire.
-That is why, unlike Li-Ion battery storage systems which due to the high risk of fire can only be placed outdoors, brAIn systems are suitable both for exterior and interior installations.
+In the event of a malfunction, LiFePO4 batteries will start to smoke but never catch fire.
+That is why, unlike Li-Ion battery storage systems which can only be placed outdoors due to the risk of fire, brAIn systems are suitable both for exterior and interior installations.

-As you can see, just as with other professions, not anyone can install high-capacity battery storage for you.
-But if you rely on experts, your battery storage system will save you more money for a much longer period of time.
+As you can see, just as with other skilled jobs, not anyone can install high-capacity battery storage for you.
+But if you rely on experts, your battery storage system will save you more money for a greater period of time.

 We are living in the future of energy.
 Are you?